The Charterhouse of Parma is a novel written by Stendhal in 1839 on the spur of the moment in just 52 days.

 - Scare Campaign: The priests go around saying the French come with the guillotine when they conquer Milan.

 - Scarpia Ultimatum.

-- Shown His Work: Stendhal not only gives us details about the usual life of the court, but also reflects the confusion of the war (Stendhal not only served under Napoleon's army, but he also was one of the survivors of the failed attempt to conquer Russia).
+- Shown Their Work: Stendhal not only gives us details about the usual life of the court, but also reflects the confusion of the war (Stendhal not only served under Napoleon's army, but he also was one of the survivors of the failed attempt to conquer Russia).